extism/hello-from/README.md

 A demo piping a string through a plug-in written in each PDK:
-Each plug-in exports a function that takes a string an appends "hello from $lang!" to it.
+Each plug-in exports a function that takes a string and appends `"Hello from $lang!"` to it.
 It effectively does this:

 ```
 rust(c(js(go("Hello from Python!"))))